 They love her tomatoes because “They look great, they taste great,” she says.
 “Restaurants love to use them in pizzas and salads because of the color.”

 Ah, yes, the colors.
 If you think tomatoes should all be red or maybe pink, you have another think coming at Cavotta’s.
 There are entire sections devoted entirely to white, purple, black, orange, and yellow tomatoes.
 Angela says the whites, with their sweet flavor, are among her favorite.
 She lists among her favorites “Black Russians, Indigo Rose, all the white ones—White Wonder, Snow White.
 Cherry Falls is a really good tomato, a large cherry.
 I love Green Zebra.
 They’re delicious.

 “I’m trying to grow a market, to have something really special,” she says.
 “If I had just Marglobes and Big Boys, people could just go to Home Depot.”

 But if you want the best selection or are looking for something particular, you’ll want to go early in the season.
 With so many varieties, she has only a small number of each, sometimes as few as a half dozen.

 For the past two years, Angela has shared the bounty as growing season gives way to harvest season with a tomato tasting party in August.
-This year, she’s expanding it to a full-blown festival—the first annual Cleveland Tomato Festival, taking place on Sunday, August 19, 1–5pm at Euclid Central Middle School.
+This year, she’s expanding it to a full-blown festival—the first annual Cleveland Tomato Festival, taking place on Sunday, August 19, 1–5pm at the garden center.
 There will be chefs creating tasting dishes from tomatoes, tomato cooking contests, tomato-based drinks, vendors, music, and, of course, the opportunity to taste some of those unusual varieties she grows.